matrix-org/synapse/docs/federate.md

 `server_name` points to the host that your homeserver runs on, you do not need an SRV record or `.well-known/matrix/server` URI.

-For instance, if you registered `example.com` and pointed its DNS A record at a fresh Upcloud VPS or similar, you could install Synapse on that host, giving it a server_name of `example.com`, and it would automatically generate a valid TLS certificate for you via Let's Encrypt and no SRV record or `.well-known` URI would be needed.
+For instance, if you registered `example.com` and pointed its DNS A record at a fresh server, you could install Synapse on that host, giving it a server_name of `example.com`, and it would automatically generate a valid TLS certificate for you via Let's Encrypt and no SRV record or `.well-known` URI would be needed.